10 Photos of Your Child You Should Never Post on Social Media

 6. Trial room pictures: It is but obvious that an adult generally accompanies a young trendy teen or tween to the changing room for helping her to fit into her chosen attire.
 Do not to click while she is changing and only in her innerwear.
 Posting such pictures may actually put the child in danger.

 7. Sleeping pictures of babies and children: Young children look heavenly when they are asleep.
 But they definitely would not look heavenly if their sleeping pictures are doctored to change it as one in compromising position.
 Parents, therefore, must not post pictures in sleeping position.

 8. Babies in their potty chair: New parents love to capture every moment of their babies.
 But hold on: posting pictures of babies in the potty chair, passing stool or getting dirty should always be avoided.
 Remember, your child will also grow up and will become a netizen in some time.
 He will be subjected to humiliation and bullying if the friends get to see such pictures.

 9. Photos of nude boys: Remember the famous pose of Ranbir Kapoor in the movie Saawariya where his towel dropped from his waist?
 While many of us may have enjoyed the film, this particular scene was criticised by some as ‘obscene’.
-Young boys, just as their female counterparts, are vulnerable to sexual offence if their pictures in the nude surface on the Internet.
+Young boys, just as their female counterparts, are vulnerable to a sexual offence if their pictures in the nude surface on the Internet.